 Know that religious obligation is a spiritual reality in that it was made necessary by His command.
 And spiritual reality, as well, is a religious obligation, in that the realizations of Him were also made necessary by His command. —Al Qushayri, Al-Risalah: Principles of Sufism

-Therefore, this scriptural affirmation goes against millions of books being written for a modern, “New Age” public, which affirm that anyone can experience the divine by doing whatever they want, by creating their own mantras (sacred sounds), by creating their own reality.
+Therefore, this scriptural affirmation goes against millions of books being written for a modern, “New Age” public, which affirm that anyone can experience the divine by doing whatever they want, by creating their own mantras (sacred sounds), by creating their own reality, by giving into their egotistical desires.
 This is all one hundred percent subjective and harmful, because it demonstrates a profound ignorance of cause and effect, a fundamental law of nature.
+If you feed the conditions that trap your consciousness, you will enter into suffering.
+If you want to free the consciousness of its conditions, you must break the cages that trap and enslave your true nature, so as to achieve genuine contentment and happiness.

 If you want to know yourself and therefore know divinity, you must enact the causes for that result.
 You cannot change the law.
 Ignorance of the law does not procure exclusion from its results.
 Therefore, ignorance is the worst of sins, according to Socrates.